VPNs and protection: Choosing the best network for security

 Selecting a VPN provider

 Organizations and individual end users alike must exercise caution while choosing a VPN client.
 Despite their assurances, many VPN clients log data or are careless with the data they’ve collected.
+A VPN can also prevent an internet service provider (ISP) from tracking browsing activity.
 With this in mind, let’s take a look at the top common threats of a rogue VPN disguised as a genuine provider.

 Logging policies